Pseudoceratina

 Pseudoceratina is a genus of sponge within the family Pseudoceratinidae.
 They are characterized by possession of a dendritic fiber skeleton lacking laminar bark but containing pith.
-They have been found in a variety of habitats including the Great Barrier reef, the Red Sea, and Jamaica.
+They have been found in a variety of habitats including the Great Barrier reef (Queensland, Australia), the Red Sea, and Jamaica.
 Sponges of this genus have a microbiome known to produce a variety of chemicals that are used in pharmaceutical and anti-fouling activities.
 Notably, a species in this genus produces a chemical that is effective in inhibiting the migration of metastatic breast cancer cells.

 Description

 Sponges within the genus Pseudoceratina (originally named Psammaplysilla) are identified by possession of a dendritic fiber skeleton containing only pith elements while lacking the laminar bark that can be found in other sponges.
 Several species have been described as yellow in color, but oxidizes in air and turns a dark yellowish-green, with variations in growth type including plates, tubes, and spikey branching arms.
 Pseudoceratina crassa has been described as having conical-shaped mounds, which divide as it grows, and only containing one oscule.
 In 2013, a proposition of a new species of Pseudoceratina was proposed.
 This sponge was found to have a high density of collagen fibrills, which is considered a synapomorphy for the genus Pseudoceratina, but lacks the typical skeletal framework observed in other species of this genus.
 Instead, this species was found within the structure of a coral.
 This may indicate plasticity when building a fibrous skeleton for species in the genus Pseudoceratina.